andyatkinson/blog/_posts/2010-07-26-moving-a-rails-app-to-heroku.md

 #### Production data

 Pulling the data from the production system into the Heroku app database will complete the transition.
 In this way I can get the system up and running before updating the domain name, allowing me to do a zero downtime switch.
-For my blog I wouldn’t care if it was down for a while, but for a company website, it is neat to be able to pull data via the taps gem from the current production database and test everything out first.
+For my blog I wouldn't care if it was down for a while, but for a company website, it is neat to be able to pull data via the taps gem from the current production database and test everything out first.
 [Blog post on the taps gem](http://adam.heroku.com/past/2009/2/11/taps_for_easy_database_transfers/)

 I needed to update RubyGems on my slice and I opened a port on my firewall with iptables following the Slicehost instructions: